lchapmb/rpgTracker/README.old.md

 - [x] have names
 - [x] have health
 - [x] have ac
+- [] create player page has a list of already created players
+- [] players can be removed from the creatures list
+- [] player cards have initiative adder
 - [] have iniative
 - [] have status
 - [] have death rolls